 (2) CAMPSITE DESIGNATION.
 The operator shall clearly mark each campsite with an alpha or numeric symbol that is a minimum of 2 inches in height and visible from the campground's internal road system.
-This rule first applies to an existing campground symbol when the symbol is changed or replaced on or after the effective date of this rule.
-[LRB inserts effective date]
+This rule first applies to an existing campground symbol when the symbol is changed or replaced on or after February 1, 2016.